-It is also arguably one of the best cloud storage systems available, because it’s scalable, affordable, versatile, reliable, and secure.
-It powers industry giants, such as Twitter, Facebook, Netflix, Reddit, Minecraft, Pinterest, and Tumblr, but it’s easy for any company to use it, regardless of size.
-In fact, your first 5GB of storage is free.
+It powers industry giants including Twitter, Facebook, Netflix, Reddit, Minecraft, Pinterest, and Tumblr.
+However, it’s easy for any company to use it, regardless of size: in fact, your first 5GB of storage is free.

 On Amazon S3, files are known as objects.
 These can be anything from photos and videos to web pages and databases.
 Instead of being organized into folders, the objects are put into buckets and accompanied by metadata that defines what they are and how they can be used.